Social Has Gone Global

 - Be consistent.
 Commit to your brand and manage it regularly.
 Remember that your social media platforms often act as a potential patient’s first impression, so make sure it’s a good one.

 - Set realistic expectations—not just for yourself, but for your patients as well.
 When are you available to respond to patient messages and comments?
 How often can you post?
 Additionally, consider hiring a social media manager or equivalent.

 - Maintain professionalism.
-While it’s good practice to make it evident you’re an expert in your field, don’t give medical advice over social media.
+Make it evident you’re an expert in your field, but don’t give medical advice over social media.

 - Be aware of HIPAA violations.
 Never share patient information, and always obtain permission before posting before/after photos and other sensitive content.